 Dumplings, salads, wraps, and plant-based sushi rolls are included in Beyond Sushi’s extensive menu.
 Although Beyond Sushi is well-established on the east coast and having a higher share in those profits would be attractive to The Sharks, Guy is offering a higher share in the west coast operations which are still unproven and unknown.

 |$100,000 for 10%||$100,000 for 50%||Kevin O’Leary|

 Bundil is a company from Dallas, TX, that wants to use a familiar service model to help everyday investors put their money into cryptocurrency.
 Users of the Bundil app can transfer the change from their everyday transactions to the service to have it automatically “invested” on their behalf into the Bitcoin, Litecoin or Ethereum cryptocurrencies.

-The primary benefit of the app is that users do not need to mine their own cryptocurrency, but rather are investing in the cryptocurrency of their choice, similar to investing in stocks.
+Users do not need to mine their own cryptocurrency using this app, but rather are investing, similar to investing in stocks, in the cryptocurrency of their choice.

-The Bundil service was launched sixty days before the filming of the episode and currently has 360 users.
+The Bundil service has 360 users and it was launched sixty days before the filming of the Shark Tank episode.
 The business is not yet profitable but the entrepreneur intends to become profitable by charging each user either $3 a month or $24 a year in reoccurring service fees.